 On August 27, 2021, an individual holding a mineral claim on the lands that underlie Skeena's Albino Lake Storage facility applied to the Chief Gold Commissioner for a determination as to the ownership of the "minerals" in the materials deposited in the Albino Lake Storage Facility by the previous operators of the Eskay Creek Mine.
 The materials in question consist of tailings and minerals, containing sulphides and certain deleterious elements from the Eskay Creek Mine and are managed by Skeena under a Lands Act surface lease, and authorizations under the Mines Act and Environmental Management Act.
 Notwithstanding Skeena's ongoing environmental obligations in respect of these materials, on February 7, 2022, the Chief Gold Commissioner handed down a decision, determining that the individual, Richard Mills, owns all the materials in the Albino Lake Storage Facility.
-On March 7, 2022, the Company filed an appeal against the Chief Gold Commissioner's decision to the Supreme Court of British Columbia in accordance with the appeal provisions in the BC Mineral Tenure Act.
-The court date for the appeal is preliminarily scheduled on August 29, 2022.
-The outcome of this matter is not determinable at this time, however this matter is not expected to have a material effect on the financial statements of the Company.
+On March 7, 2022, the Company filed an appeal against the Chief Gold Commissioner's decision to the Supreme Court of British Columbia (the "Court") in accordance with the appeal provisions in the BC Mineral Tenure Act.
+The Court has heard the Company's appeal and the Company is awaiting the Court's decision.
+The outcome of this matter is not determinable at this time.
+Notably, the contents of the Albino Lake Storage Facility were not included in the Company's PFS or FS.
+As a result, the outcome of this matter is not expected to have a material effect on the financial statements of the Company.